 Aegis Brands also owns Ontario’s Bridgehead Coffee chain and Hemisphere Cannabis dispensaries, which took over some Second Cup locations in Toronto this past summer.

 In August, Second Cup announced that it would be closing some of its struggling cafés and pivoting to “non-traditional” locations in hospitals, airports, train stations, and other transportation hubs.
-What will happen to the 14 such locations that were scheduled to open in the next 18 months across Canada remains to be seen.
+What will happen to the 14 locations scheduled to open across Canada in the next 18 months remains to be seen.

-However, Mammas did say that suburban Second Cup locations had been fairing better during the pandemic than those located in downtown cores, and that new locations would reflect that trend.
-Foodtastic may close unprofitable Second Cup locations and replace them with outposts from some of its other brands.
+However, Mammas did say that suburban Second Cup locations had been fairing better during the pandemic than those in downtown cores and that new locations would reflect that trend.
+In addition, Foodtastic may close unprofitable Second Cup locations and replace them with outposts from some of its other brands.

 The absence of morning commuters desperate for a cup of joe has meant sluggish sales all around.
 Last month, Starbucks announced plans to close up to 300 coffee shops across Canada by the end of March, and in August, Tim Hortons’s parent company saw a 31 percent downturn in sales compared to the previous year.